dbolgheroni/i1-chat/README.md

 ![](i1-chat-arch.png)

 One of the requirements is to have the bot talking to the broker.
 The protocol used is AMQP 0-9-1 and the broker RabbitMQ.
-Since the requirement for how the client (web browser) should communicate with the back end is not defined, the idea is to have the client use the STOMP protocol over WebSockets, since STOMP is supported by RabbitMQ and WebSockets is supported by most modern browsers (Firefox, Chrome, etc.).
+Since the requirement for how the client (web browser) should communicate with the back end is not defined, the idea is to have the client use the STOMP protocol over WebSocket, since STOMP is supported by RabbitMQ and WebSocket is supported by most modern browsers (Firefox, Chrome, etc.).

 The AMQP 0-9-1 work with exchanges and queues.
 When starting the broker, some exchanges and queues are started automatically but should not be used.
 The exchange is like a mailman, which delivers the messages to the queues set.